garoa-datascience-group/garoa-datascience-repo/README.md

 * Find a logo
 * Discuss the way to make project, should we all work on the same projects? or should we all work on a different project ?
 * Discuss the use of this document
-* Discuss about the communication on facebook
 * Discuss about the
 * Do we want to promote the group? if yes, how ?
 * if anyone as idea on how to improve the learning rate and the experience
 * should everyone make a presentation?

+## Todo next
+* make the facebook group
+* make regular events during quarta

 ## About the garoa datahacker group